And by the coming of the Holy Ghost, the Comforter:

 So why is pastoral music used to depict the work of the Holy Spirit?
 May I suggest that the pastoral music, with its characteristic 6/8 meter and two oboes, simply depicts the work of Christ, the Good Shepherd, as He feeds His flock?
 In his Large Catechism, Martin Luther says, “Neither you nor I could ever know anything of Christ, or believe in him and take him as our Lord, unless these were first offered to us and bestowed on our hearts through the preaching of the Gospel by the Holy Spirit” (LC III.38).
 Christ is the Good Shepherd, who works through the Holy Spirit—the “Comforter,” as The Litany calls Him—to lead us into all truth.
 Far from renouncing interest in the text, Bach demonstrates his knowledge of theology by setting this pastoral text to pastoral music.

 Two closely connected choruses, with no break between them, conclude the Credo: the Confiteor on Holy Baptism and Et expecto on the eschatological hope of the believer.
 The Confiteor is based in part on one of the historic chants associated with the Nicene Creed.
-At 2:47 in the following video, take note of the simple theme on the words, Confiteor unum baptisma in remissionem peccatorum, which serves as the main theme of this movement as it is passed from voice to voice in imitative fashion.
+Listen for a simple theme on the words, Confiteor unum baptisma in remissionem peccatorum, which serves as the main theme of this movement as it is passed from voice to voice in imitative fashion.

 et vitam venture seculi.